smithy-lang/smithy-python/README.md

 Pants provides a number of python commands it calls goals, documente [here] (https://www.pantsbuild.org/docs/python-goals).
 In short:

-* `./pants fmt ::` - This will run our formatters on all of the python library code.
+* `./pants fmt ::` - This will run some of our formatters on all of the python library code.
 Use this before you make a commit.
+* `./pants fix ::` - This will run the rest of the formatters on python library code.
+Also use this before commits.
 * `./pants lint ::` - This will run our linters on all of the python library code.
 You should also use this before you make a commit, and particularly before you make a pull request.